-As a layperson, I had to read this three or four times to make any sense of that impression.
-When I had some grasp, these are the words that stood out: pancreas, pancreatic mass, and possibility of additional mass cannot be ruled out.
+As a layperson, I had to read this at least three or four times to make any sense of that impression.
+When I had some grasp, these are the words that stood out to me: pancreas, pancreatic mass, and possibility of additional mass cannot be ruled out.
 I was pretty sure that "mass" meant tumor.

-Linda and I immediately drove over to Dr. Terrana's office to discuss the test results with him.
-We arrived at about 5:00 PM with no appointment and a waiting room full of patients.
-As soon as Dr. Terrana heard we were there, he ushered us into his office.
+Linda and I immediately drove over to Dr. Terrana's office about twenty minutes away to discuss the test results with him.
+We arrived at roughly 5:00 PM with no appointment and a waiting room full of patients.
+As soon as Dr. Terrana heard that we were there, he ushered us into his office.
 We were there for over an hour.
-[To this day, I'm still sorry for causing the other patients to wait so long.]
+[To this day, I'm still sorry for causing the other patients to wait for so long.]